 You might be looking for a highly competent and experienced employee.
 But, there’s no guarantee that information shared in the candidate’s resume is correct and you might be stuck with an incompetent employee.
 According to data presented by Career Builder, 74% of employers have selected the wrong employees for the job because of the misleading information shared through resumes.

-Thus, the concept of pre-employment test gained the momentum as guesswork is completely eliminated from the process and HR hire the professional employees based on real talent only.
+Thus, the concept of pre-employment test gained momentum as guesswork is completely eliminated from the process and HR hires professional employees based on real talent only.
 The pre-employment testing is still quite under the rock because numerous organizations are still reluctant to use it.

 The reason behind not using pre-employment testing is that business owners and HR people are not fully aware of the benefits of employment testing.
 And, this unawareness about the topic has given birth to numerous myths and misconceptions that are becoming a hindrance in the way of pre-employment testing.

 One rotten apple can spoil the entire basket of apples.
 Similarly, one wrong employee in the organization can disturb the entire team and impact the productivity of other employees as well.
 Thus, it is essential to test employees through different microscopic tests before the final hiring process so that no wrong employee becomes part of your organization.
 To identify the wrong employees in the early stage, you have to test their skills before recruitment.

 So, if you aren’t using pre-employment tests in your organization due to the following myths, then quickly learn some real facts about pre-employment tests.

 Reality – A report presented by Aberdeen Group shows that 36% of HR feel satisfied after hiring employees through pre employee screening process.